November 1, 2001 - Turkey announces it will deploy troops to Afghanistan. Australia and Canada also agree to send

-February 21, 2012 - Violent protest break out in Afghanistan over reports that Qurans were burned at a U.S. military base.
+February 21, 2012 - Violent protests break out in Afghanistan over reports that Qurans were burned at a U.S. military base.
 A military official says the Qurans were removed from a detainee center library at Bagram Airfield because they had "extremist inscriptions" on them.
 As of March 2, the unrest has left at least 41 people dead, including 6 U.S. soldiers, and hundreds more wounded.

 Afghanistan, allegedly goes on a house-to-house shooting spree in two villages in Kandahar province, killing 17 people.
 (Initial reports indicated 16 people had died.)